-When we’re kids, we’re told to ‘eat your greens to help you grow up healthy and strong’, but what happens once we’re grown?
-Does this slogan still apply?
+As kids, we’re told to ‘eat your greens to help you grow up healthy and strong’, but what happens once we’re grown ups – does this still apply?

-Good nutrition is integral to health across the whole lifespan, even for older adults or those 65 years or older.
-The food and drinks that make up a healthy diet will differ for this age group, compared to when they’re younger and it can be difficult to navigate exactly what it is that KEEPS us healthy and strong.
-We’re here to share the top considerations for older people who want to incorporate nutrition into their routine.
+Good nutrition is the key for health across the whole lifespan, even for older adults, those 65 years or older.
+The food and drinks that make up a healthy diet will differ for this age group and it can be difficult to navigate exactly what it is that KEEPS us healthy and strong.
+We’re here to share our top three considerations for older people who want to incorporate nutrition into their routine.

 As we age, there are a number of physiological changes we need to take into consideration when planning out what we eat or drink.
 These include: